exa-analytics/exa/docs/source/py/editor.rst

 ..
 Distributed under the terms of the Apache License 2.0

 ###########################
-Frame Container
+Editors
 ###########################
+Editors are a core feature of the Exa framework that facilitate manipulation of files.

-.. automodule:: exa.container
+.. automodule:: exa.core.editor
     :members:

-.. automodule:: exa.tests.test_container
+.. automodule:: exa.core.tests.test_editor
     :members: